wangyang555/AAE6102-Assignment2/README.md

 **Email:** 24041885r@connect.polyu.hk

 This repository contains the implementation of Assignment 2 for AAE6102 Satellite Communication and Navigation.
 The assignment consists of 5 tasks.
 Feedback and discussions are welcome!
+If you can't see the figures in readme.md, please see the readme.pdf.

 ---